I love driving in Italy.

 It’s Easier to Access Italian Villages, Beaches, and Mountains

 While much of the country can be accessed by train, there are many places and views that you just can’t get from a train.
 Don’t get me wrong!
 I love train travel in Italy and I know that with a bit of pluck and grit you can get anywhere in Italy using its train and bus network.

 But there is something very liberating about packing up the car, turning on the GPS, and heading out for a road trip.
 You can pack up as much as your car can handle.
 You can take your time getting to your destination.
 And driving can give you a chance to see back-roads, secret beaches, and rural mountain passes, as well as those famous winding routes in places like the Amalfi Coast and Tuscany.

 Roadside Stands Are Awesome

 Summer brings peaches and watermelons.
 Fall brings funghi porcini.
 In winter, there’s chestnuts.
 And in spring, you can find artichokes, wild asparagus, and fava beans.

 Many roadside vendors, particularly of the food truck variety, also offer the chance to eat on-site.
 Among the many snacks I have enjoyed while driving with my family through Italy are porchetta sandwiches in Umbria and fried trout sandwiches in Abruzzo.

 Happening upon a roadside vendor on the way back from the beach or a Sunday drive in the country is a delicious way to learn more about Italy’s seasonal produce.
 If you are staying in a self-catering apartment, this is an easy way for you to stock up on fruits and vegetables for your trip.

 Driving in Italy is not for everybody.
 But it can be a fun and practical way to get around the country.

-If you are going to rent a car, have a look at this post on transportation in Italy.
+If you are going to rent a car, or have other questions about getting around Italy, have a look at this post on transportation in Italy.